Skip to content

 load_skill

-Loads a skill by name to give the agent specialized instructions and knowledge.
+Loads a skill by name to give the agent specialized instructions and knowledge for a task.
 See Skills in the configuration reference for how to create and organize skills.

 Mode-Specific